BOVISAND UNDERWATER CENTRE

 is important to keep fit when diving.
 Jogging and swimming are ways to

 build up stamina.
-Nelson does not drink or smoke (tobacco or other
+Don't drink or smoke (tobacco or other

-stimulants) and that helps keep him in top shape.
+stimulants) for that helps keep you in top shape.
 The enemy is the cold

 for which wet-suits are reasonable protection, but dry-suits give extra

 time in the water when cold.
-It was extremely cold when Nelson was
+It was extremely cold when our man was

 completing his 3rd Class course.
 He remembers carrying Mars bars in his